reactjs/react.dev/src/content/reference/react/experimental_taintObjectReference.md

 ## Usage {/*usage*/}

-If you're running a Server Components that has access to sensitive data, you have to be careful not to pass objects straight through:
+If you're running a Server Components environment that has access to sensitive data, you have to be careful not to pass objects straight through:

 ```js
 export async function getUser(id) {